Skip to content

 --dqo.python.interpreter-name

 A list of python interpreter executable names, separated by a comma, containing possible python interpreter names such as 'python', 'python3', 'python3.exe' or an absolute path to the python interpreter.
-DQO will try to find the first python interpreter executable in directories defined in the PATH when a list of python interpreter names (not an absolute path) is used.
+DQOps will try to find the first python interpreter executable in directories defined in the PATH when a list of python interpreter names (not an absolute path) is used.

 --dqo.python.python-script-timeout-seconds